MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/define-alternate-keys-entity.md

    When a key is created, the system validates that the key can be supported by the platform, including that the total key size does not violate SQL-based index constraints like 900 bytes per key and 16 columns per key.
 If the key size doesn't meet the constraints, an error message will be displayed.

-- **Maximum number of alternate key definitions for a table**
+- **Maximum number of alternate key table definitions for a table**

-   There can be a maximum of 5 alternate key definitions for a table in a Dataverse instance.
+   There can be a maximum of 5 alternate key table definitions for a table in a Dataverse instance.

 - **Unicode characters in key value**